07947613070

 The happy couple show their wedding rings via a Zoom call in the Westminster Room at Old Marylebone Town Hall

 Since Covid, Zoom calls have been popular, enabling distant family and friends to be virtually there.
 Of course, this also presents some fun photo ops for the photographer.
+This was taken in the expansive Westminster Room.

 We’re Absolutely Delighted with the Photos…